ShiJbey/neighborly/README.md

 * Export simulation state to JSON for further data processing

 # How to use

+Neighborly can be used as a Python module within another project, or it can be used as social data generator.
+Simulation data can be serialized to JSON for later processing.

+Users can also new event types, entities (characters, businesses, residences), and social systems.
+Neighborly is designed for end-user configurability allowing users to model arbitrary social contexts.

+## Installation

 Neighborly is available to install from PyPI.